xbeat/Machine-Learning/README.md

 Introduction to RMSprop Optimizer

 RMSprop (Root Mean Square Propagation) is an adaptive learning rate optimization algorithm designed to address the diminishing learning rates in AdaGrad.
 It was proposed by Geoffrey Hinton in 2012 and has since become a popular choice for training neural networks.

+## Distributed Systems Understanding Two-Phase Commit

+Understanding Two-Phase Commit Protocol

+The Two-Phase Commit (2PC) protocol is a distributed algorithm that ensures atomic transaction commitment across multiple nodes in a distributed system.
+It coordinates all participating processes that take part in a distributed atomic transaction to either commit or abort the transaction.

 ## 11 Types of Variables in Python Datasets